Ian Schneider: Career

 In post production, Forever, She (2014) became Schneider’s biggest breakthrough.
 Working with actress and model, Marina V. Ryland, this indie short film showcases imagery of nature and the internal evolution of the female mind.
 This conceptual short film focuses on Ryland, herself, and how she goes from innocence to adulthood.
-This movie is the most interesting when viewed as a cinematic vote of confidence from its writer and director Schneider with lead actress Ryland.

 He is in post-production and has been submitted to Tribeca Film Festival 2015 for review.
 It has also been covered by IndieFest Magazines and Video.
 Schneider has been present on many filmmaking sites such as IndieTalk and Hope for Film and has received mixed reviews on his work.

 He lives in Fort Green, Brooklyn, and continues to work on new short Indie films.